Facebook Pixel

 • Turmeric (Curcumin) -Anti-inflammatory effect useful for joints and the brain.

-• Shallaki (Boswellia Serrata) - Prevents joint inflammation and pain.
+• Shallaki (Boswellia Serrata) - Traditionally used for joint comfort.

 • Guggulu - Facilitates tissue rejuvenation and repair.